IBM/integrity-enforcer/docs/ACM/README_SETUP_KEY_RING_ACM_ENV.md

 ### Step 2 Deploy verification key to an ACM hub cluster so that it can probagate to a managed cluster(s).

-First connect to an ACM hub cluster and execute the [acm-verification-key-setup.sh](https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/ACM/acm-verification-key-setup.sh) script to setup a verification key on an ACM managed cluster(s) connected to the ACM hub cluster as follows.
+First connect to an ACM hub cluster and execute the [acm-verification-key-setup.sh](https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/ACM/acm-verification-key-setup.sh) script to setup a verification key on an ACM managed cluster(s) connected to the ACM hub cluster with the following parameters:

+- `integrity-verifier-operator-system` - The namespace where verification key would be created in the ACM hub cluster.
+This should be the namespace created in Step 1 in [doc](README_ENABLE_IV_PROTECTION_ACM_ENV.md)
+- `keyring-secret` - The name of secret resource which would include the verification key
+- `/tmp/pubring.gpg` - The file path of the verification key exported as described in [doc](../README_VERIFICATION_KEY_SETUP.md)
+- `environment:dev` - The placement rule flags which are the labels/tags that idetifies a managed cluster(s).
+Use the flags to setup ACM placement rule that selects the managed clusters in which the verification key needs to be setup. (e.g. environment:dev).
+See [doc](https://github.com/open-cluster-management/policy-collection)

 ```
 curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/ACM/acm-verification-key-setup.sh | bash -s \